venkkris/battery_cycling/README.md

 One of the main dependencies is [Galvani](https://github.com/echemdata/galvani), used to parse the *.mpr file and get a Pandas DataFrame object.
 It's strongly recommended to create a conda environment for running the script using the provided 'environment.yml' yaml file.

 1. Clone the repo using `git clone https://github.com/venkkris/battery_cycling` and switch to that directory/folder.
 2. Create a conda environment using the command `conda env create --name env_name --file environment.yml`.
 Replace env_name in the command with your preferred name for the environment.
-Activate said environment.
+Activate said environment using the `conda activate env_name` command; replace env_name with the name you gave for the conda environment.
-3. Preferrably, create a new sub-directory with the plot.py script and the .mpr file in it, and execute the plot.py script using `python plot.py`.
+3. Preferrably, create a new sub-directory in the battery_cycling/ directory with the plot.py script and the .mpr file in it, and execute the plot.py script using `python plot.py`.

 # Explanation of headers in *.mpr file
 ```